Ending tenancies frequently asked questions

 When serving notices to terminate a tenancy, the landlord and tenant should take into account the time required to correctly serve the notices.

 The notice periods for periodic tenancies may also apply to a service tenancy where the employment of the tenant has not ended.
-Before giving a termination notice to a tenant on a service tenancy, the landlord should check their employment contract with the Department of Labour as service tenancies are linked to an employee’s contract of employment.
-The Department of Labour Employment Relations unit can be phoned on 0800 20 90 20.
+Before giving a termination notice to a tenant on a service tenancy, the landlord should check their employment contract with the Ministry of Business, Innovation and Employment as service tenancies are linked to an employee’s contract of employment.
+The Ministry of Business, Innovation and Employment can be phoned on 0800 20 90 20.

 Where an employee’s service has been terminated or notice to terminate their contract of service has been given, the minimum notice period to terminate a service tenancy is 14 days.